Simre1/neonote/Readme.md

 ```

 Within this UI, you can incrementally search through your notes.
 It is possible to edit with `ENTER`, delete with `CTRL-X` and view with `CTRL-Y`.
-You can also apply a filter before picking from your notes with the `--filter` option.

 ### Processing notes without the picker